 - Contamination of groundwater.
-Water purveyors and others noted that once an aquifer is contaminated, it is all but impossible to clean up, and water treatment can be expensive (or impossible).
+Water purveyors and others noted that once an aquifer is contaminated, it is all but impossible to clean up, and water treatment can be prohibitively expensive.
 Prevention has to be the priority. - Contamination of surface waters.
 Surface waters (lakes, streams and the marine environment) are being affected by runoff (e.g., oils from roads and parking lots and fertilizers washing into streams).
-First Nations noted that the shellfish beds in Cowichan Bay have been unusable for many years, likely because of septage flowing into the estuary.
-Invasive species such as Didymosphenia geminate (rock snot) also change the water quality for people and stream life. - Water quality in Shawnigan Lake.
-Unlike Sooke Lake, Shawnigan Lake is surrounded by residences (and their septic fields), and used for boating and swimming.
-Several people felt that motor boats are polluting the lake water.
+First Nations noted that the shellfish beds in Cowichan Bay and Saanich Inlet have been unusable for many years, likely because of septage flowing into the estuary.
+Invasive species such as Didymosphenia geminate ("rock snot") also change the water quality for people and stream life. - Water quality in Shawnigan Lake.
+Unlike Sooke Lake (the Capital Regional District's drinking water reservoir), Shawnigan Lake is surrounded by residences (and their septic fields), and used for boating and swimming.
+Many people expressed concern that motor boats are polluting the lake water.
 However, it was noted that eliminating boating could impact property values around the lake.
 Changes to the watershed (such as logging, gravel extraction and soil deposits) were seen as negatively impacting water quality. - Impacts of septic fields.
-People in the Shawnigan Lake watershed raised concern that many older (and perhaps less well-maintained) septic systems around the lake are leaking into the lake and reducing its water quality (their drinking water).
-Others noted that septic fields can leak into aquifers and contaminate nearby wells.
-At the same time, it was noted that the cost of replacing septic fields is very high, and many cannot afford this. - Impacts of industrial activities.
+People in the Shawnigan Lake watershed worry that many older (and perhaps less well-maintained) septic systems around the lake could leak into the lake and reduce its water quality (their drinking water).
+Others noted that septic fields could leak into aquifers and contaminate nearby wells.
+At the same time, it was noted that the cost of replacing septic fields is very high, and many cannot afford to do this. - Impacts of industrial activities.
 Many respondents (more than 10%) noted concern about the dumping of soil in the watershed, and the potential for contamination from sources located on Fisher Road in Cobble Hill.
 There is concern that decisions to prevent contamination cannot be made locally. - Impacts of agricultural activities.
-Some are concerned that agricultural activities (such as use of fertilizers and manure-spreading) impact water quality.
-Farmers noted that they abide by regulations controlling these activities. - Quality of drinking water.
-Respondents commented on the quality of their drinking water, noting concerns about discolouration, odour and taste.
-Some raised a concern about the frequency of water quality testing, wondering how they can be sure that their water is drinkable. - Lack of local control, too many jurisdictions involved, lack of action to address water issues.
-Especially with regard to issues such as dumping of soils, lack of ability to make decisions locally is a concern.
-The fragmented nature of jurisdictional control (and over-abundance of agencies involved)
+Some are concerned that agricultural activities (such as use of fertilizers and manurespreading) impact water quality.
+Farmers noted that they abide by